learn-co-curriculum/python-intro-to-strings/README.md

 We can discover the type of a piece of data by calling, or executing, the `type` method.
+By calling or executing a method, we mean running the method so that it executes the code within it.
+We'll learn more about these soon enough!

 Let's look at an example below: